 Sure, the Design District might seem like a neighborhood built for folks whose butlers have butlers.
 And, well, it is.
-But among the designer brands and lines of people trying to get into the Gucci store, there are also some really great restaurants.
-They’re serving exceptional steak, fancy French food, and the best ceviche in town.
-And we’ve also included a few Buena Vista restaurants within walking distance.
+But among the designer brands and lines of people trying to get into the Gucci store, there are excellent outdoor restaurants, some of Miami's best sushi, and great date night spots.
+We’ve also included a few Buena Vista restaurants within walking distance.
 Now go make a reservation, and try not to step on a hypebeast’s sneakers along the way.

 Cote should be on your shortlist for any sort of big, celebratory blowout dinner.
-Especially one that you’d like to involve meat.
-This Korean steakhouse is a true special occasion spot.
-During dinner, the exceptional staff take turns tending to beef sizzling away on the grill located in the center of the table.
+Especially one you’d like to involve meat.
+The Korean steakhouse is excellent—both the experience and the food.
+The staff take turns tending to beef sizzling away on the grill located in the center of the table.
 You will probably end up ordering multiple rounds of the phenomenal cocktails.
 The restaurant has a sleek design that makes you feel like you’re eating 1,000 years in the future.
 And when added all together, these things make Cote one of the most exciting restaurants in the city.
-If it’s your first time here, definitely start with the Butcher’s Feast, a $64 per person tasting menu that will have some of the best steak you’ll ever try and ends with a little cup of soy sauce caramel soft serve.
+If it’s your first time here, definitely start with the Butcher’s Feast, a $68 per person tasting menu that ends with a little cup of soy sauce caramel soft serve.

-L’Atelier is a fine dining French spot that’s a guaranteed impressive dinner.
-This place is quite expensive, even by Design District standards.
-So brace for that.
-But it’s also a truly memorable eating experience, from the impeccable service to the incredible food, which consists of very decadent small plates involving lots of foie gras.
-They have some pricey tasting menu options that won’t disappoint, but if you’re going a la carte, make sure to get the kampachi sashimi and le foie gras au torchon, a little puck of incredible foie gras with slices of buttery grilled brioche.
+L’Atelier is expensive, but also a guaranteed impressive dinner (if you're into fussy futuristic French dishes).
+Expect great service and very decadent small plates involving lots of foie gras.
+They have some pricey tasting menu options that won’t disappoint, but if you’re going a la carte, make sure to get some form of sashimi and le foie gras au torchon, which comes with slices of buttery grilled brioche.
 The menu does change seasonally, so if you don’t see those two dishes—don’t panic.
 Whatever you have here is going to be some of the most interesting food you’ve eaten all year.